-In this section, we consider electron transport induced by the optical pulse across the (sub-) nanometric junction.
+In this section, we consider electron transport induced by an optical pulse across the (sub-)nanometric junction.
 The electric field profile of the pulse is given by Eq.~\eqref{eq:Gaussianfield}.
-Unless otherwise stated, the pulse frequency is $\omega=0.95$~eV, and $\tau= 0.85 \times 2\pi/\omega$ corresponds to the single-cycle optical pulse with a duration of $5.2$~fs (intensity full width at half maximum).
-The choice of the frequency and envelope of the optical pulse allows to connect current results with earlier theoretical and experimental studies of electron transport in symmetric 1~nm and 2~nm gaps \cite{HotElectrons_in_Gaps} as well as wider 6~nm gaps \cite{Ludwig2019}.
-The work function of the metal $\Phi_{\rm{M}}$ is set within the range $5-5.5$~eV as reported for gold and used to describe the multiphoton and optical field emission from gold surfaces \cite{PDombi2004,Kusa2015,Putnam2017,Luo2024,chulkov1999image}.
+Unless otherwise stated, the pulse frequency is $\omega=0.95$~eV, and $\tau= 0.85 \times 2\pi/\omega$ corresponds to a single-cycle optical pulse with a duration of $5.2$~fs (intensity full width at half maximum).
+The choice of the frequency and envelope of the optical pulse allows for connecting current results with earlier theoretical and experimental studies of electron transport in symmetric 1~nm and 2~nm gaps \cite{HotElectrons_in_Gaps} as well as wider 6~nm gaps \cite{Ludwig2019}.
+The work function of the metal $\Phi_{\rm{M}}$ is set within the range $5-5.5$~eV as reported for gold and used to describe multiphoton and optical field emission from gold surfaces \cite{PDombi2004,Kusa2015,Putnam2017,Luo2024,chulkov1999image}.